-Drugs that lead to immune red cell hemolysis can be super-sneaky!
-They can be overlooked, but a vigilant blood banker always considers them when evaluating mysterious reactions and especially, unexplained hemolysis.
-Pat Arndt give us great tips to “sleuth” out these challenging cases!
+Drugs that lead to immune red cell hemolysis can be super-sneaky and present as unexplained hemolysis!
+Pat Arndt outlines just how to “sleuth” out these challenging cases!

 DISCLAIMER: The opinions expressed on this episode are those of my guest and I alone, and are not those of the organizations with which either of us is affiliated.
 Neither Pat nor I have any relevant financial disclosures.